anthonylilo/tooltip-nestle/README.md

 When the description is longer than 100 characters, you can click on them and go the description term page.
 ![image](https://github.com/anthonylilo/tooltip-nestle/assets/76402507/ecaffb5c-2175-4c31-964f-f79ac0947cd5)

-When is has lees than 100 characters, you can l in the same way you can click on the highlighted word and go the description term page.
+When it's less than 100 characters, you can still click on the highlighted word and go to the term's description page.